MahadevanSrinivasan/mahadevansrinivasan.github.io/_posts/2017-09-27-xor-neural-network.markdown

 ### Putting it all together

 Using all the methods we discussed, we are going to put together the complete neural network model to learn the XOR truth table.
-First we define the inputs and outputs as 2D arrays.
+First, we define the inputs and outputs as 2D arrays.
 Next, we compute the number of input features (2), number of output features (1) and set the number of hidden layer neurons.
 The beauty of this code is that you can reuse it for any input/output combinations as long as you shape the X and Y values correctly.

-Each column of X and Y holds an input/output.
+Each column of X (Y) holds an input (output).
 Within a column, we have all the features as rows.
 Next, we call the `initialize_parameters` function to initialize the weights.
 Next, we have two hyperparameters - `num_iterations` and `learning_rate`.
 These two need to be carefully chosen for your problem.
 For example, choosing a large learning rate may cause the network to diverge but a small learning rate may take forever to converge.
 Next, we create an array for storing the cost function (`losses`) at the end of every iteration.

 It is just magic after that.
 Do a forward propagation and compute the intermediate results `cache`.
 Follow it up with a back-prop which spits out the gradients.
 Finally, update the parameters using the computed gradients.
 Rinse and repeat.